DawidWraga/davstack/packages/action/README.md

 Davstack Store has been heavily inspired by [tRPC](https://trpc.io/), a fantastic library for building type-safe APIs.
 A big shout-out to the tRPC team for their amazing work.

-Nick-Lucas, a tRPC contributor, inspired the creation of Davstack Service with his [github comment](https://github.com/trpc/trpc/discussions/4839#discussioncomment-8224476).
-He suggested "making controllers minimal" and "to separate your business logic from the API logic", which is exactly what Davstack Service aims to do.
+Nick-Lucas, a tRPC contributor, inspired the creation of Davstack Action with his [github comment](https://github.com/trpc/trpc/discussions/4839#discussioncomment-8224476).
+He suggested "making controllers minimal" and "to separate your business logic from the API logic", which is exactly what Davstack Action aims to do.

 ### Contributing